Pehredaar Piya Ki Controversy: The Show To be Shifted To Late Night Slot!

 "After everything, they were directed that the timing of the show should be shifted to a late night slot of 10 pm and that they must run a disclaimer."

 We hope people who are against the show will be relieved with BCCC's decision.
-But, it has to be seen how the makers will react about the same...
+But, it has to be seen how the makers will react to the same...

 Stay locked to this space for the latest news of the show...